-As part of its efforts to reach the goal of social protection for all, Indonesia has ratified the ILO’s Social Protection Floors Recommendation (No. 202), defining a set of basic social security guarantees that would enable and empower all members of the Indonesian society to access a minimum of goods and services at all times.
-Under this framework and in close collaboration with relevant line ministries and the UN sub-working group on the social protection floor in Indonesia, and other relevant stakeholders, the ILO conducted an Assessment Based National Dialogue (ABND) in 2012.
+Under the framework of the ILO's Social Protection Floors Recommendation (No. 202), in close collaboration with relevant line ministries, the UN sub-working group on the social protection floor in Indonesia and other relevant stakeholders, the ILO conducted an Assessment Based National Dialogue (ABND) in 2012.

 The National Health Insurance (BPJSI): operational since January 2014 with a positive trend in informal sector workers’ adhesion

 The Law on Health Social Security Providers (No. 24/2011), elaborating the implementation of the National Social Security System, stipulates the universal health insurance to commence in 2014, while work injury, old age, and death are anticipated to start in 2015.